 Note: Split chicken breasts can be substituted for thighs.
 Mexican-style crema can be found in most Hispanic grocery stores or in the refrigerated dairy section of many supermarkets.
 If unavailable, substitute with 3/4 cup sour cream whisked together with 1/4 cup milk and 1/4 teaspoon salt.

-- 2 pounds bone in, skin-on chicken thighs (see note)
+2 pounds bone-in, skin-on chicken thighs (see notes)

 Adjust broiler rack to 8 inches below element and preheat broiler to high.
 Place poblanos, onion, tomatillos, serranos, and garlic on a foil-lined rimmed baking sheet.
 Place under broiler and broil, turning vegetables occasionally, until tomatillos are completely softened and lightly charred, about 10 minutes.
 Transfer tomatillos to a bowl.
 Continue broiling until poblanos are charred on all sides, about 2 minutes longer.
 Transfer to a separate bowl and cover tightly with foil.
 Continue broiling until onion, Serranos, and garlic are softened and charred, about 5 minutes longer.
 Transfer to bowl with tomatillos along with any juices and set aside.